 Head-Smashed-In Buffalo Jump

 For over five millennia, indigenous people on the plains of Canada hunted bison by driving them off cliffs.
-The most well-known of such hunting sites is Head-Smashed-In Buffalo Jump, or Estipah-skikikini-kots in the indigenous Blackfoot language, near the southern Alberta city of Lethbridge.
+The most well-known hunting sites are Head-Smashed-In Buffalo Jump, or Estipah-skikikini-kots in the indigenous Blackfoot language, near the southern Alberta city of Lethbridge.
 The site is located around the point where the plains meet the foothills of the Rocky Mountains.

 After contemplating the hunt site and surrounding rolling plains, visitors descend through the multiple levels of the museum, learning more about the site, the lands surrounding it, and the indigenous people’s culture.